|Up Previous Next|

 This section describes the Circuit Devices button on the Circuiting dialog box.
 The Circuit Devices button connects devices on the drawing to a circuit on a distribution equipment.

-If a device is already connected to a circuit, the Circuit Devices button can be used to connect it to a new circuit.
-It is not necessary to use the Uncircuit Devices button.
-The device will be removed from the circuit it is currently connected to before being connected to the new circuit.
+If a device is already connected to a circuit, the Circuit Devices button can be used to remove it from the previous circuit and connect it to a new circuit in one action.
+Using the Uncircuit Devices button is not needed.

-When the button is pressed, the Circuiting dialog box is closed.
+When you press the button, the Circuiting dialog box will close.
 The circuit that was selected in the Circuit List starts as the current circuit.
-The current circuit can be changed during the command using the Increment circuit option.
+The current circuit can be changed during the command by incrementing the circuit, explained below.

-You are prompted to select the devices to be circuited.
+You will be prompted to select the devices to be circuited.
 The current circuit, the load connected to the circuit, the size of the breaker on the circuit, and the starting phase of the circuit are all listed on the command line.

 Select devices to be circuited: